SD-WAN ROI Claims are not Real

 We also saw that the enterprise was unwilling to give up the SLA that came with MPLS for their mission-critical traffic.
 Patient data in healthcare.
 Transactional data in financial services.
 Machine control in manufacturing.
 Network architects were unwilling to take the risk of utilizing internet circuits as their underlay for these types of traffic.

 From an actual bandwidth cost perspective, enterprises could utilize SD-WAN to enable the use of cheaper bandwidth for non-mission-critical traffic.
-So, they could stem the growth of MPLS but not remove it.
+So, they could stem the growth of MPLS, but not remove it.
 What we saw was cost avoidance, not cost savings.

 This cost avoidance was great, but it came at an expense (nothing in this world is free).
 The operational burden forced many enterprises to turn to their telco for help managing their SD-WAN deployment.
 What did this do?
 It killed any cost avoidance that came with the move to SD-WAN and locked the enterprise back into multi-year inflexible contracts with their telco.